SparrowJang/ngFileReader/README.md

 And The base64 size only limit 32kb if you use base64 to set image on IE8.

-You also use other [FileReader](https://github.com/Phlow2001/FileReader) version,if you don't want to use `fixed` position.
+You also use other [FileReader](https://github.com/Phlow2001/FileReader) version,if you don't want to use `fixed` position by flash.

 ##Install